Water, Sanitation, Hygiene (WASH) and Nutrition Facilitator

 • 5 years' professional work experience

 • Bachelor of Arts/Bachelor of Science degree in Nutrition, Health, or Nursing

-• Experience with water, sanitation, and hygiene or nutrition education
+• Experience with water and sanitation hygiene (WASH) and/or nutrition education

 • Experience with sexual and reproductive health education

 • Experience with communicable and non-communicable diseases prevention education

 • Experience in training, facilitation and/or capacity building

 • Experience in developing and facilitating afterschool or extracurricular youth programs and clubs

 Trainees will receive Bislama language training during the 10-week Pre-Service Training (PST) and must achieve an Intermediate-mid level of proficiency in order to swear in.
 Volunteers may enlist Peace Corps office support for ongoing language learning throughout service for both Bislama and local dialects in the communities in which they serve.